HusseinRizkana/computer-vision-rock-paper-scissors/README.md

 ## Milestone 3
 - The game was adapted to use computer vision instead of the terminal for the user input of rock paper or scissors and encapsulated in a Camera_rps() class
 - This update allows the user to play against the computer using their camera.
-The first to 3 wins wins.
+The first to 3 round wins, wins the game.

-### How to play the game
+## How to play the game
 1. clone the github repo by running in the terminal
 ```
 git clone https://github.com/HusseinRizkana/computer-vision-rock-paper-scissors.git